Vectorize a Black&White Hand Drawing

 Let's launch VectorEZ and drag-n-drop the image onto it!

 • The default segmentation color is black.
 However the marker lines are a dark gray.
 Using the segmentation color picker we choose a color that is a better match.
-The procedure to set the segmentation color is further explained on the help page.
+The procedure to set the segmentation color is further explained in the help page.

 Open the octopus image in VectorEZ (Fine tune the segmentation tolerance and the vectorization precision)